dradya/C-Programming/README.md

 project8.c - program to find sum of first n natural numbers project9.c -
-project10.c - program to find product of first n natural numbers
+project10.c - program to find product of first n natural numbers project11.c - program to find sum of digits of a number               (not working)